gastonstat/relic-stat259/lectures/06-git-branching.md

 - Create branches of our code to try new ideas
 - How to merge those changes into the project
+- How to use a remote repository to enable collaboration

 <h4>